mehmetfarukbaran/bookstore/README.md

 ## Running the application locally

-To run this application on your local machine create a docker container which extends postgres image.
-One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.
+To run this application on your local machine execute the `main` method in the `com.mehmetfaruk.bookstore.BookstoreApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: